redis-stack/redis-stack-docs/docs/stack/about/about-stack.md

 and continuing to fight complexity at every turn.
 Ultimately, the goal of Redis Stack is to build a real-time data platform that continues to fulfill the philosophy of Redis OSS: simplicity, performance, and reliability.

-Redis Stack unifies and simplifies the developer experience of Redis by offering all the cutting-edge capabilities provided by the leading Redis features.
-Redis Stack bundles the following capabilities into Redis: [JSON](/docs/stack/json), [Search and Query](/docs/stack/search), [Time Series](/docs/stack/timeseries), and [Probabilistic](/docs/stack/bloom).
+Redis Stack unifies and simplifies the developer experience of Redis by offering all the cutting-edge features provided by the leading Redis features.
+Redis Stack bundles the following features into Redis: [JSON](/docs/stack/json), [Search and Query](/docs/stack/search), [Time Series](/docs/stack/timeseries), and [Probabilistic](/docs/stack/bloom).

 The overarching vision is to provide developers with a powerful platform for all real-time data use cases.
-As we continue to advance the capabilities of
+As we continue to advance the features of
 Redis beyond caching, Redis Stack is the place to start.
-Redis Stack delivers the core capabilities developers love about Redis and goes beyond to help you build modern applications where performance is paramount.
+Redis Stack delivers the core features developers love about Redis and goes beyond to help you build modern applications where performance is paramount.

 ## RedisInsight